yusufjameel84/yusufjameel84/README.md

 - 👯 open source contributor
 - 💬 Ask me about **MongoDB** **Express** **React JS** **Node JS**
 - 📫 How to reach me: yusufjameel84@gmail.com
-- 😄 Pronouns: Pronouns: I, you, he, it, they, this
+- 😄 Pronouns : I, you, he, it, they, this
-- ⚡  Fun fact: I spend most of my day coding and Learning everyday. ;)
+- ⚡  Fun fact: I spend most of my day coding and Learning everyday ;)

 <h2 align="left">Frontend Languages :</h2>